ryancragun/ryancragun.github.io/_posts/2016-11-02-protest-vote.md

 # Duverger's Law

-In the US presidential elections we use a [first pass the the post][fptp] plural voting system.
+In the US presidential elections we use a [first pass the post][fptp] plural voting system.
 That is, one vote per voter for a single candidate.
 After all votes are cast the majority [usually][2000_election] wins.
 A side effect of this type of plural voting system is [Duverger's Law][duverger], which states that these